Market Commentary

 Average Movement Summary:

-New South Wales electricity futures prices for 2025 began the month at $115/MWh and steadily rose throughout October, finishing at $121/MWh
+New South Wales electricity futures prices for 2025 began the month at $121/MWh climbing sharply to $136/MWh before correcting slightly and ending the month at $130/MWh.

-Prices for 2026/27 followed the same trend.
-Prices have dropped significantly since the crisis in October 2022 but are still $3/MWh costlier than the same period last year.
+Prices for 2026/27 followed the same trend but at a cheaper price.
+Prices have dropped significantly since the crisis in October 2022 but are still $24/MWh costlier than the same period last year.

 Start comparing current market offers and make your procurement process a breeze.
 Take the first step and get started here!